buildbot/buildbot/master/docs/manual/configuration/www.rst

     :param serverURL: The server URL if this is a GitHub Enterprise server.
     :param apiVersion: The GitHub API version to use.
 One of ``3`` or ``4`` (V3/REST or V4/GraphQL).
 Default=3.
-    :param getTeamsMembership: When ``True`` fetch all team memberships for each or the organizations the user belongs to.
+    :param getTeamsMembership: When ``True`` fetch all team memberships for each of the organizations the user belongs to.
 The teams will be included in the user's groups as ``org-name/team-name``.
     :param debug: When ``True`` and using ``apiVersion=4`` show some additional log calls with the